What is Chain Abstraction? Arriving at a Formal Definition

 Arguably, criticism of this definition could arise from two angles:

-• Methodical disagreements: It is entirely possible that some players might see the idea of solving Web3’s fragmentation as a worthy goal, but disagree with the processes the industry has followed thus far, which are covered within our definition.
-Certainly, there are voices that advocate for different approaches –including the return to the usage of siloed monolithic chains– considering that chain abstraction standards are impossible or impractical to attain.
-In such cases, we suggest those solutions find a different terminology since using “chain abstraction” might be detriment to both conceptions.
+- Methodical disagreements: It is entirely possible that some players might see the idea of solving Web3’s fragmentation as a worthy goal, but disagree with the processes the industry has followed thus far, which are covered within our definition.
+Certainly, there are voices that advocate for different approaches to make chain abstraction work –including a return to the usage of siloed monolithic chains.
+Some may even consider that ChA standards are impossible or impractical to attain.
+In such cases, we suggest those solutions find a different terminology, since using “chain abstraction” might be detrimental to both conceptions.

 Suggestions for commercial use